sebasgoldberg/hardhat-aave/README.md

 This plugin will help you with:
 - The AAVE contract interaction, suppling type information based in constracts abis.
 - Simplified interaction with the protocol for all supported networks using hardhat-network-alias.
-- For each model it is possible to generate typechain classes.

 ## Installation